travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 **Error**

-On the other hand, when request provides any error, the response should look like:
+On the other hand, when request provides any error, the response should be like:

 ```xml
 <HotelAvailNotifResponse xmlns = "http://schemas.xmltravelgate.com/hubpush/provider/2012/10">